jdumas/cpp-project-template/README.md

 ### Project Structure

-The main file you want to be looking at to add/update dependencies is `cmake/GazeboExternal.cmake`.
-Do not look at `GazeboBoilerplate.cmake`, this is the file doing the dirty laundry so that `GazeboExternal.cmake` looks pretty.
+The main file you want to be looking at to add/update dependencies is `cmake/@Project_Name@External.cmake`.
+Do not look at `@Project_Name@Boilerplate.cmake`, this is the file doing the dirty laundry so that `@Project_Name@External.cmake` looks pretty.
 Everything else should speak for itself, mostly.

 ### Available Libraries